fommil/fpmortals/manuscript/introduction.md

 method, which is also called *the end of the world*.

-In this book, we expand on the concepts introduced in this chapter and show how to write maintainable, pure functions, that achieve your business's objectives.
+In this book, we expand on the concepts introduced in this chapter and show how to write maintainable, pure functions, that achieve our business's objectives.